AST SpaceMobile: Block 1 BlueBird

 In March 2022, AST SpaceMobile announced a multi-launch contract with SpaceX to launch its first BlueBird operational satellite.
-AST SpaceMobile states that it will be able to produce up to six BlueBird satellites per month at two manufacturing sites in Midland, Texas.
-The company has attributed delays in the deployment schedule of its operational satellites to supply chain issues and price increases.
-AST SpaceMobile stated in November 2022 that it expects to launch five Block 1 BlueBird satellites by late 2023.
+AST SpaceMobile has stated that it plans to produce up to six BlueBird satellites per month at two manufacturing sites in Midland, Texas.
+The company attributed delays in the deployment schedule of its first operational Block 1 BlueBird satellites to supply chain issues and price increases.